sstucki/Makefile.pdfTeX/README.md

 directory.

-*** Why not just use `latexmk` or XYZ tool? ***
+## Why not just use `latexmk` or tool XYZ?

-There are many other ways to build TeX projects, some much more sophisticated than these simple scripts.
+There are many other ways to build TeX projects, some much more sophisticated than the simple scripts from this repo.
 A non-exhaustive list is given in this [TeX StackExchange post](https://tex.stackexchange.com/questions/40738/how-to-properly-make-a-latex-project).
-Among these, `latexmk` is probably the best known, and it's already included in many TeX distributions.
+Among those, `latexmk` is probably the best known, and it's already included in many TeX distributions.
 So why not use that instead?

 There is nothing wrong with `latexmk` or any of those other tools, and